Observational insights on the origin of giant low surface brightness galaxies: Discussion

-Systems similar to, e.g. \U1382, but with smaller disc sizes can be found in the deep images from the MATLAS project \citep[Mass Assembly of early-Type GaLAxies with their fine Structures][]{Duc2015}.
-One good example is \U9519, a dwarf S0 galaxy surrounded by an extended LSB disc with a radius of $\sim$30~kpc, showing spiral structure. \citet{Sil'chenko2019} found out that gas in the inner part of \U9519 rotates in the nearly polar plane with respect to the stellar disc and the outer disc is decoupled from the main body of the galaxy.
-The decoupled kinematics of gas could indicate that it was accreted from the external sources \citep{Sil'chenko2019}.
+Systems \revtwo{morphologically} similar to \U1382, but with smaller discs can be found in the deep images from the MATLAS project \citep[Mass Assembly of early-Type GaLAxies with their fine Structures][]{Duc2015}.
+One example is \U9519, a dwarf S0 galaxy surrounded by an extended LSB spiral disc with a radius of $\sim$30~kpc. \citet{Sil'chenko2019} found out that gas in the inner part of \U9519 rotates in a nearly polar plane with respect to the stellar disc and the outer disc is decoupled from the main body of the galaxy.
+This could indicate that gas was accreted from external sources \citep{Sil'chenko2019}.

-The starforming gLSBGs can be considered as an extension of the class of galaxies extended ultraviolet discs \citep[XUV discs][]{GildePaz2005, Thilker2005, Thilker2007} to larger disc sizes and thus could have possibly evolved in a similar way. \citet{Hagen2016} classified \U1382 as a Type~I XUV disc similar to the prototypical XUV disc galaxies M~83 and \N4625 \citep{GildePaz2005, Thilker2005}. \citet{Boissier2016} also notes that \Malin1 could be an extreme case of an anti-truncated XUV disc.
-According to \citet{Thilker2007}, Type~I XUV discs are found in up-to 20 per cent of galaxies and span the entire range of Hubble types.
-The global characteristics of galaxies with XUV discs are similar to those of `normal' galaxies, which can indicate that the formation of an XUV disc could be a stage of `normal' galaxy formation process.

-\citet{Thilker2007} pointed out that an interaction could trigger the formation of an XUV disc, or, in other words, trigger a burst of star formation in the extended gaseous disc which would have remained passive and `dark' otherwise.
-Another possible trigger may be a high specific rate of gas accretion (i.e. accretion rate per unit stellar mass).
+Starforming gLSBGs can be considered as an extension of the class of galaxies with extended ultraviolet discs \citep[XUV discs][]{GildePaz2005, Thilker2005, Thilker2007} to larger disc sizes and thus could have evolved in a similar way. \citet{Hagen2016} classified \U1382 as a Type~I XUV disc similar to the prototypical XUV disc galaxies M~83 and \N4625 \citep{GildePaz2005, Thilker2005}. \citet{Boissier2016} also notes that \Malin1 could be an extreme case of an antitruncated XUV disc.
+According to \citet{Thilker2007}, Type~I XUV discs are found in upto 20 per cent of galaxies and span the entire range of Hubble types.
+The global characteristics of galaxies with XUV discs are similar to those of `normal' galaxies, which can indicate that the formation of an XUV disc could be a stage of `normal' galaxy formation process. \citet{Thilker2007} pointed out that an interaction could trigger the formation of an XUV disc, or, in other words, trigger a burst of star formation in the extended gaseous disc which would have remained passive and `dark' otherwise.
+Another possible trigger may be a high specific rate of gas accretion (i.e. per unit stellar mass).